saizk/scryptool/README.md

 ### 4. ASYNC TWITTER SCRAPER
 Asynchronous Twitter scraper is based on [**twint project**](https://github.com/twintproject/twint/) configuration.
-New parameters have been added to parallelize the scraping process and filter some information.
+New parameters have been added to **parallelize** the scraping process and filter some information.
-The rest parameters can be found in the [configuration file](scrapers/twint/config.py).
+The rest of the parameters can be found in the [configuration file](scrapers/twint/config.py).

 | Additional *twint* parameters | Type |  Description  |
 |--------------|-----------|-----------|